Does the name Foxconn ring any bells?

 The owner is a man called Terry Gou, who started producing plastic parts for TV sets in a factory in Taiwan in 1974.
 At that time, the company employed ten workers.
 Mr Gou now employs nearly a million people and he’s in the top 150 world rich list, with a personal wealth of US$5.5 billion.

 The Macbook Pro I’m working on may have come from a Foxconn factory.
 At least part of my iPhone6 and my iPad, were assembled by Foxconn in China.

 About half of Foxconn’s Chinese workforce are based at its main facility in Shenzhen, a vast factory that is more than a square mile in size (2.59 square kilometres).

-Is the name ringing any bells yet?
-It should do.
 The Shenzhen factory came to international attention in 2010.
 Here’s an extract from an article from the French news agency AFP explaining why:

 At least thirteen Foxconn employees died in apparent suicides last year (2010), which labour rights activists blamed on tough working conditions in a case that highlighted the challenges faced by millions of Chinese factory workers.

 The group Students and Scholars Against Corporate Misbehaviour (SACOM) … said many Foxconn employees worked 80 to 100 hours of OVERTIME a month on top of their regular 174 hours.
 The report said the amount of overtime was more than three times China’s legal limit.

 “Most of the workers want more overtime work because the basic salary is not enough for survival,” said SACOM, which said the workers earn about $200 a month, including overtime.